 Minimally Invasive Pediatric Cardiac Surgery

 Cardiac surgeons at the University of Chicago Medicine Comer Children's Hospital are operating on the hearts of children through tiny openings in the chest, eliminating the need for sternotomy--a large incision through the breastbone (sternum).
 This method of surgery, called minimally invasive cardiac surgery, is a remarkable improvement over traditional, open-chest procedures.
-Surgeons use sophisticated thin instruments, miniature cameras, and robotic devices to perform the operations.
+Surgeons use sophisticated thin instruments and miniature cameras to perform the operations.

 Less Scarring, Faster Recovery